 The best way to eliminate skunk odor is to avoid it altogether.
 Believe it or not, skunks hate strong odors.
 You can keep them out of your woodshed or other outbuildings by hanging a bar of strong disinfectant or room deodorizer in the space.

-Excerpt from 1,001 Old-Time Household Hints—brought to you by Skyhorse Publishing.
+Excerpt from 1,001 Old-Time Household Hints, writtenby the editors of Yankee Magazine and brought to you by Skyhorse Publishing.

 This post was first published in 2015 and has been updated.